For what audience is the Treasurer Test developed?

 Aspiring treasurers might have the aforementioned goals and some extra.
 They might not have done the job, but know a lot and want to prove this.
 Automatically, the Test will show where development might be started best and if the potential is enough to pick up the position.
-Taking the Test will also lead to insight what the job is about.
-It is not intended, but might lead to a candidate treasurer steering his career in another direction.
-Finally, we are talking with educators to deploy the test at the start and at the end of a program in order to objectively measure progress of students.
+Taking the Test will also lead to insight into what the job is about.
+It is not intended but might lead to a candidate treasurer steering his career in another direction.
+Finally, we are talking with educators to deploy the test at the start and at the end of a program in order to objectively measure the progress of students.

 On the other hand, CFOs, CFO team members, auditors, bankers and other financial specialist and their organisations will benefit from them taking the Test.
 Many of them consider themselves (unjust) knowledgeable in corporate treasury.
-Insight in their actual knowledge level is a good starting point.
+Insight into their actual knowledge level is a good starting point.
 If the non-treasurer knows a lot and can prove this with the Test results, treasury specialists will better accept input.
 If not, the non-treasurer will better appreciate the expertise of the specialist and put treasury higher on the priority list.

 Interested whether the Treasurer Test can be of value to you?
 Feel free to contact us!